czmalio291/Mkaxss/README.md

 # Mkaxss
-just some joke script or fake script for my friend who likes exploiting all times , i hate it
+just some fake script or troll script for my friend who likes exploiting all times , i hate it just script only kicks you out the game

+# THIS ONLY MADE FOR PEOPLE WHO AREN'T SMART ENOUGH TO UNDERSTAND THE SCRIPT